FAQ and Support Information

 Q10-Can I get ordinary flat 2D prints made from my 3D negatives?

 A- Yes.
 In 3D photography, any given single image is identical to an ordinary flat photo.
-Simply take your film roll or negatives to any local photo developing retailer and have them print the images you want.
+Simply take your digital file, film roll or negatives from 3 and 4 lens cameras to any local photo developing retailer and have them print the images you want.

 Q11-How long does it take to get the prints?

-A- Your prints will be returned to you approximately 6-8 weeks after we receive your order.
+A- Your prints will be returned to you approximately 6 weeks after we receive your order.
 The lenticular printing process is exacting and time-consuming and the timeliness of your order is often dependent upon the postal system.
-This is a niche business and we have to gather enough film to justify a print run which takes some time to accumulate.
+This is a niche business and we have to gather enough orders to justify a print run which can take some time to accumulate.

 Q12-Can you print lenticulars from existing 3 and 4 lens cameras?